-In Cherry Bullet’s “Aloha Oe” there’s four different looks: rainbow, all red, all blue, and their individual outfits.
+In Cherry Bullet’s “Aloha Oe” there are four different looks: rainbow, all red, all blue, and their individual outfits.
 So let’s get started!

 Look 1: Individual Looks